RohitDasCSE/Facial-Recognition-Attendance-System/README.md

  in the database's table for each day
 * Export database to a .csv format which can be opened using MS Excel
 * Send the .csv file to an admin via email
+* A 'Refresh' feature automatically refreshes the student list in the database based on the current student images in the 'Students' folder

 #### Dependencies: